bolotnikov/gamedevland/docs/tower-defense.md

         super(config.id);
         this.config = config;
         this.place = null;
+        this.active = false;
     }
 }
 ```
 We will pass the config of the current tower as a parameter to the constructor of the `Tower` class.
 In addition, we will set the `this.place` field, in which we will place a `towerPlace` object.
+We also added `this.active` flag, indicating that this tower can fire at the moment and is not in reloading mode.

 Now we can build the tower.
 To implement the tower construction functionality, we have already provided the `Game.onTowerPlaceClick` method: